conarti/eslint-plugin-feature-sliced/README.md

 ## Customization

 You can use _warnings_ instead of _errors_ for specific rules.
-Or turn off certain rules
+Or turn off certain rules:

 ```json
 {